 Beginning in 2011, On the Cutting Edge began a process to review the extensive collection of activities submitted by workshop participants and members of the geoscience community.
 The Review Processes page illuminates the details of the peer review process, and the activities are scored on 5 elements: scientific veracity; alignment of goals, activity, and assessment; pedagogical effectiveness; robustness; and completeness of the ActivitySheet.
 The activities that score very highly in these areas become part of the Cutting Edge Exemplary Collection and are featured below.
-To date, activities in the mineralogy, petrology, geochemistry, environmental geology, structural geology, geophysics, and tectonics areas have been reviewed so the exemplary collection is composed of activities from these topics.
-As the review of additional areas is completed, exemplary activities from the rest of the collection will be included here.
+As of the fall of 2015, the entirety of the legacy activity collection has been reviewed.
+We are developing a process with NAGT by which new submissions can also get reviewed and be added to the reviewed collection.

 Results 1 - 9 of 9 matches

 Analyzing your Hometown Stream using On-line USGS NWIS Data part of Courses:Introductory Courses:Activities

 Students analyze discharge records of streams or rivers of interest to them using on-line USGS NWIS data.

-Geologic Mapping Exercise part of Early Career:Previous Workshops:Workshop 2010:Teaching Activities
+Geologic Mapping Exercise part of Manage Your Career:Early Career:Previous Workshops:Workshop 2010:Teaching Activities